julianhyde/share/blog/_posts/2009-07-26-unfortunate-fellow-named-hyde.md

 blogger_orig_url: https://julianhyde.blogspot.com/2009/07/unfortunate-fellow-named-hyde.html
 ---

 A limerick featuring my family name and ending with a pun.
-What could be better?<br /><br />An unfortunate fellow named Hyde<br />fell down an outhouse and died.<br />By mischance, his brother<br />fell down another.<br />And now they're interred side-by-side.<br /><br />(Reportedly due to Johnny Carson.)
+What could be better?

+> An unfortunate fellow named Hyde<br/>
+> fell down an outhouse and died.<br/>
+> By mischance, his brother<br/>
+> fell down another.<br/>
+> And now they're interred side-by-side.

+(Reportedly due to Johnny Carson.)